Business risks

 Measures

-Specifically, we will focus on “deepening understanding of our management philosophy,”“ advancing diversity and inclusion, ” and “creating a comfortable working environment ”.
-By constantly monitoring these efforts through active communication with employees, such as ES questionnaires and direct dialogue with management, we will quickly reflect these efforts in the improvement of human resources measures and accelerate improvements in productivity and job satisfaction.
-In this way, we will improve the centripetal force of people (employees), which are human capital, on a global basis, and strengthen our brand power (to be chosen and trusted), which will lead to the acquisition and retention of human resources.
+In addition, we will focus on “deepening understanding of Yaskawa Principles,” “ advancing diversity and inclusion, ” and “creating a comfortable working environment ”.
+By constantly monitoring these efforts through active communication with employees, such as an employee awareness survey (ES questionnaire) and direct dialogue with management, we can quickly reflect these efforts in improving human resources measures and accelerate improvements in productivity and motivation.
+By improving the centripetal force of each human resource (employee), which is our human capital, on a global scale and strengthening our brand power (being chosen and trusted), we will continue to acquire and secure sustainable human resources.

 PAGE TOP